What is Kubernetes Observability? Key Reasons for Implementing it in Your Organization

 Kubernetes Deployment depends on different components like pods, containers, and microservices.
 Moreover, these components are a part of the ephemeral and distributed infrastructure.
 As a result, the entire system generates a great volume of data at each layer, and it keeps increasing with the multiplying scale of services.
 It becomes difficult to track patterns and follow debugging, making observability and troubleshooting all the more complex.

 Keeping up with the dynamic nature of Kubernetes

 It’s no secret that Kubernetes clusters are complex and constantly evolving.
 The container instances will go up and down as the demand fluctuates.
-Or the estimates between storage limits and containers are subject to change depending on the storage needs.
+Or the estimates between storage limits and containers running are subject to change depending on the storage needs.
 While the traditional approach to infrastructure management was fixed, Kubernetes mixes up the resources unimaginably.
-Therefore, the logs, traces, or metrics you accumulated at one point may not resemble the same ones or logs at another time.
+Therefore, the logs, traces, or metrics collection accumulated at one point may not resemble the same ones or logs at another time.
 Similarly, the configurations for log and metric streams will change periodically.

 A best practice is to maintain observability in real-time and keep the historical observability data as a reference to let your teams get insights into the system, even if the existing state of clusters or resources is different.

 Maintaining adequate visibility is no less challenging as cloud-native environments continue to help businesses evolve and drive customer experience success.
 Kubernetes is undoubtedly a great aid; however, its dynamic abstraction layer gives birth to new errors and makes it difficult to identify, troubleshoot, and prevent errors.
 Here are 3 tried and tested practical approaches to implementing observability in Kubernetes.